WGBH-MLA/AAPB2/app/views/exhibits/empoderamiento-latino/notes.md

 <a name="21"></a><sup>21</sup> Monica De La Torre, “Feminista Frequencies: Chicana Radio Activism in the Pacific Northwest,” en *Chicana Movidas: New Narratives of Activism and Feminism in the Movement Era*, ed.
 Dionne Espinoza, María Eugenia Cotera, y Maylei Blackwell (Austin: University of Texas Press, 2018), 167, 159-60.

-<a name="22"></a><sup>22</sup> Kimberlee Craig, “On the Air,” *Yakama Herald-Republic*, December 17, 1979, in Oscar Rosales Castañeda, “Radio KDNA: The Voice of the Farmworker, 1975-1985," The Seattle Civil Rights & Labor History Project,  https://depts.washington.edu/civilr/farmwk_ch8.htm.
+<a name="22"></a><sup>22</sup> Kimberlee Craig, “On the Air,” *Yakama Herald-Republic*, December 17, 1979, en Oscar Rosales Castañeda, “Radio KDNA: The Voice of the Farmworker, 1975-1985," The Seattle Civil Rights & Labor History Project,  https://depts.washington.edu/civilr/farmwk_ch8.htm.

 <a name="23"></a><sup>23</sup> De La Torre, “‘Programas Sin Vergüenza (Shameless Programs)’,” 186.